GuangrongZhao/RGBE-Gaze/README.md

 python evaluation_voxel_grid_pair.py --datasetpath RGBE_Gaze_dataset
 ```

-If you want to run another benchmark, you can run the following command
+If you want to run another benchmark, you can run the following command similar to RGBE-Gaze method:
 ```
 python train_voxel_grid_pair_only_frame_branch.py
 python evaluation_voxel_grid_pair_only_frame_branch.py
 ```
-The code for the other methods is in the **frame_based_benchmarking_methods** folder
+The code for other frame based methods is in the **frame_based_benchmarking_methods** folder, you can also run them similar to RGBE-Gaze method.
 #### Evaluation result
-The following is the evaluation result
+The following is the average angular errors of different subjects with different gaze tracking methods.
 <div align=center style="display:flex;">
  <img src="picture/different_methods_new_00.png" alt="iou" style="flex:1;" width="900" height="200" >
 </div>